 Stage I: Method for change

-Step 1 is where we take action and begin to help clients understand their problem and setting goals for solution.
-Simply helping them assess or making room for the change to take place using the transformational model.
+Step 1 is where we take action and begin to help clients understand their problem and setting goals for a solution.
+Simply helping disadvantaged and underserved people making room for the change to take place using the transformational model.

-Step 2 this is where the quality assurance teams focuses on to getting to the goal using the transitional model.
+Step 2 this is where the quality assurance teams focus on to get to the goal using the transitional model.

 Stage II: Leaders of Promise formerly known as Emerging Leaders educate, prepare, equips young student leaders K-12 through steps and stages of leadership.